aaronfay/aaronfay-blog/articles/zombiejs-sucks.markdown

 Author: Aaron Fay
 Date: Aug 28 2012

-__Note__: this is more of a rant than a blog post, take it with salt.
+__Note__: **Zombie.js has had several new releases since I wrote this post.** I've caved in and tried it again, and the newer version of Zombie seems to be working out better than previous versions.
+Future post to come.

 ## Zombie.js